| by Andrew Bowman

 and big stars on variety shows like Ed Sullivan had busy

+schedules.
 Over time these reels of tape

 began to build up.
 Late innovations in tape began to take up